 One of the most debated employee monitoring practices involves GPS tracking of company-owned and personal automobiles and cell phones.
-GPS tracking is often used by employers to monitor employee travel routes and to verify that work time is being accurately recorded on time sheets.
-Employers sometimes suspect that their employees are being less productive than they should, and this may be with good reason.
+GPS tracking is often used by employers to monitor employee travel routes and to verify that work time is being effectively used and accurately recorded on time sheets.
+Employers sometimes suspect that their employees are being less productive than they should, maybe with good reason.
 According to a 2013 online survey by salary.com, 69% of U.S. workers who were polled said that they waste time every day when they are supposed to be working.

-But don't put a GPS program into motion before taking note of potential pitfalls.
+But don't put a GPS program into motion before considering potential pitfalls.
 When adopting such a program, you should be able to demonstrate that there is a legitimate business rationale behind the decision, such as:

-- trying to improve response time and efficiency of routes; - maintaining accurate timekeeping records; or - increasing safety and/or productivity and helping to prevent theft.
+- trying to improve response time and efficiency of routes; - maintaining accurate timekeeping records; or - increasing safety or productivity and helping to prevent theft.

 While a legitimate reason is a good start, more is certainly required.
 You should also be sure to understand relevant state laws.
 For example, Texas allows employers to monitor GPS systems in any company-issued vehicle or cell phone.
-But, if employers wish to monitor employee-owned vehicles, they must first receive permission from the employee.
+But, if employers want to monitor employee-owned vehicles, they must first obtain permission from the employee.
 We recommend that you provide clear notice to employees before implementing GPS tracking in order to avoid privacy (and other) lawsuits.
-One important practice is to implement a policy stating that there should be no expectation of privacy when using company-owned equipment and/or vehicles.
+One important practice is to implement and promulgate a policy stating that there should be no expectation of privacy when using company-owned equipment or vehicles.

 Moreover, whether monitoring company-owned property or even employee-owned equipment that is used for work, you should limit GPS monitoring to work hours and activities.
-Otherwise, you might gain access to private information, such as facts concerning medical appointments or other purely personal activities.
+Otherwise, you might inadvertently gain access to private information, such as facts concerning medical appointments or other purely personal activities.
+This could obviously create problems with respect to the Americans with Disabilities Act, among other laws.

 Going beyond utilization of GPS systems, some employers have installed dash cameras in each of their company-owned vehicles.
 While some people might view this as overly intrusive, this practice may nonetheless be reasonable to combat "distracted driving."
-According to a 2013 study by Virginia Tech Transportation Institute, those engaging in texting, talking on the phone, or like distractions while driving are three times more likely to be involved in a vehicular accident.
+According to a 2013 study by Virginia Tech Transportation Institute, those engaging in texting, talking on the phone, or similar distractions while driving are three times more likely to be involved in a vehicular accident.

 In 2010, the Occupational Safety and Health Administration (OSHA) issued a letter to all employers stating that it is their "responsibility and legal obligation to create and maintain a safe and healthful workplace, and that would include having a clear, unequivocal and enforced policy against the hazard of texting while driving."
 OSHA goes on to say that any company that requires or encourages employees to text while driving is in clear violation of the Occupational Safety and Health Act.

 OSHA accordingly urges employers to create and enforce policies that prevent distracted driving.
-Employers are able to enforce these policies while employees are on the clock, and also when employees are engaging in any work activity, such as talking to supervisors or clients, despite the time.
+Employers are able to enforce these policies while employees are on the clock, and also when employees are engaging in any work-related activity, such as talking to supervisors or clients, regardless of when that activity occurs.